-While you may like it as cool as possible, adjusting your thermostat by even a couple of degrees and decrease your air conditioner’s run time and save you a little on your electricity while still keeping your home cool.
+While you may like it as cool as possible, adjusting your thermostat by even a couple of degrees will decrease your air conditioner’s run time and save you a little on your electricity while still keeping your home cool.

 You can keep your cooling costs down by using more of these tips >

 3. The Size of Your Air Conditioner

 The biggest factor in air conditioner run times is the size of your air conditioning.

 An air conditioner that is too big will decrease your run time to less than ten minutes.
 This is called short-cycling, and it means your air conditioner cools your home too quickly.

 Short cycling also impacts the percentage of humidity in your home.
 A big air conditioner would cool the air but it wouldn’t dehumidify your home.
 That means you still feel hot and sticky even with cold air coming out of your ac.